miguespinoza/code-conventions/README.md

   - [8.3](#modules--prefer-absolute-path) Use Absolute path to import modules when they are higher in the file structure
     > Why?
 Following `../../../` becomes hard pretty quickly.

-    This requires configuration in your build tools, for typescript add `"baseUrl": "./src"` to your `tsconfig.json` file
+    This requires configuration in your build tools, for typescript add `"baseUrl": "./src"` to your `tsconfig.json` file, also requires configuration changes in projects that use babel and webpack.

     ```javascript
     // bad